 Understand Your Activity Cover

-Long-stay travellers tend to be more active than short-trip holiday makers.
-Scuba diving, skiing, motorbike riding, trekking at altitude, and bungee jumping are common long-stay activities.
-Check whether these are covered as standard or require an add-on.
-Some activities have specific conditions (e.g. diving depth limits).
+Long-stay travellers tend to be more active than short-trip holidaymakers.
+Scuba diving, surfing, motorbike riding, trekking at altitude, and bungy jumping are all activities that long-stay travellers commonly try.
+Check whether these are covered as standard or require an add-on, and note any specific conditions like diving depth limits.

 5

-Over a long trip, the chance of needing to make a claim increases.
-Keep digital copies of all receipts, booking confirmations, medical documents, and police reports in cloud storage.
-Take photos of high-value belongings before you leave NZ.
-This makes the claims process significantly easier.
+Over a long trip, the chance of needing to make a claim increases substantially.
+Keep digital copies of all receipts, booking confirmations, medical documents, and police reports in cloud storage accessible from any device.
+Photograph high-value belongings before you leave Australia.
+Thorough documentation makes the claims process significantly easier.

 6

-Register your trip on the NZ government's SafeTravel website.
-Update your registration as your itinerary changes.
-For long-stay travel across multiple countries, keeping your registration current helps NZ consular staff locate you in an emergency.
+Register your trip on the Australian government's Smartraveller website.
+Update your registration as your itinerary changes throughout your trip.
+For long-stay travel across multiple countries, keeping your registration current helps DFAT consular staff locate you in an emergency.
+The 24-hour consular line is 1300 555 135.

 Frequently Asked Questions

-Common questions Kiwis ask about long-stay travel insurance.
+Common questions Australians ask about long-stay travel insurance.

 How long can I get travel insurance for?

-Most NZ providers offer single-trip policies up to 12-18 months.
-Some providers go up to 24 months.
-For trips longer than the maximum policy duration, you may be able to extend while overseas (check with your provider) or purchase a new policy.
+Most Australian providers offer single-trip policies up to 12 to 18 months.
+Some providers extend to 24 months for certain policy tiers.
+For trips longer than the maximum policy duration, you may be able to extend while overseas, depending on your provider, or purchase a new policy.
 For indefinite stays, consider transitioning to international expat health insurance.

 Is annual multi-trip insurance the same as long-stay cover?

-No. Annual multi-trip policies cover unlimited trips within 12 months but cap each individual trip at 30-45 days.
-If you are away continuously for 3+ months, the per-trip limit will expire and you will be uninsured.
+No, they are different products.
+Annual multi-trip policies cover unlimited trips within 12 months but cap each individual trip at 45 to 90 days.
+If you are away continuously for three months or longer, the per-trip limit will expire and you will be uninsured for the remainder.
 For extended travel, you need a single-trip long-duration policy.

 Can I extend my policy while overseas?

 Some providers allow extensions while you are still travelling, subject to conditions.
-Contact your provider before your existing policy expires - you cannot extend retroactively.
-World Nomads and some other providers are known for offering overseas extensions.
-Plan ahead, as not all providers offer this option.
+World Nomads is well known for offering this flexibility.
+Contact your provider before your existing policy expires because you cannot extend retroactively.
+Not all providers offer overseas extensions, so check this before you purchase.

 Costs vary by duration, destination, age, and cover level.
-As a rough guide, a 6-month worldwide policy (excluding USA) for a traveller aged 18-35 may cost NZ$400-800.
-A 12-month policy may cost NZ$700-1,400.
-Policies including USA cover are typically 30-50% more expensive.
-Per-day costs decrease with longer durations.
+As a general guide, a six-month worldwide policy excluding the USA for a traveller aged 25 to 40 may cost A$400 to A$800.
+A twelve-month policy may cost A$700 to A$1,400.
+Policies including US cover are typically 30 to 50 percent more expensive.
+These are estimates only - obtain a personalised estimate from your chosen provider.

-Does ACC cover me during a long overseas trip?
+Does Medicare cover me during a long overseas trip?

 What if my plans change during my trip?

-Long-stay travel plans often change.
+Long-stay travel plans frequently change.
 If you need to shorten your trip, some policies offer a pro-rata refund for unused months.
 If you need to extend, check whether your provider allows overseas extensions.
-If you add new destinations, ensure they are within your policy's geographic scope.
+If you add new destinations, ensure they fall within your policy's geographic scope.
 Contact your insurer about any significant changes to your travel plans.

 Ready to Compare Long-Stay Travel Insurance?

-Compare travel insurance from NZ's top providers in under 2 minutes.
-Find the right cover for your extended trip - it's 100% free.
+Compare long-stay travel insurance from Australia's leading providers in under two minutes.
+Find the right cover for your extended trip - completely free.

 Compare Estimates